 Charlotte has studied biomedical science to postgraduate level, with an emphasis on personalised medicine and genomics.
 During her teacher training she specialised in Chemistry, and has taught all three sciences to KS4 and Biology and Chemistry to KS5.

-Kat Steel Administrator
+Kat Steel - Administrator & Exams Officer

 Kat is a key member of the TPS team, who loves how varied and interesting her job is.
 Her main aim is to ensure that every student, parent or visitor is greeted warmly and feels they can approach her with any query, no matter how large or small.